amsynth/amsynth/.github/ISSUE_TEMPLATE.md

 ### Information

   - Which version of amsynth are you using?
-  - Which build of amsynth are you using? (stand-alone application, LV2, DSSI, VST)
+  - Which build of amsynth are you using? (stand-alone application, LV2, VST)
   - If using amsynth as a plugin, which host application are you using?
   - Which operating system & version are you using?